bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 available on your system.
 Use the BokehJS devtools server to run tests and review the visual tests' output.

-First, start the devtools server from the `bokehjs` subdirectory with the following command:
+First, start the devtools server from the :bokeh-tree:`bokehjs` subdirectory with the following command:

 .. code-block:: sh